seananderson/seananderson.ca/_posts/2013-08-23-debugging-r.md

 ## Trial and error

 See an error.
 Guess the solution.
 Run the code again.
-A fast solution for errors with obvious solutions.
+A fast solution for simple errors.
 But if the solution was obvious we wouldn't be talking about debuggers, right?

 ## Make your function global